Names of Persons.

-(a) A person who wishes, for good cause shown, to change his or her name must file an application before the clerk of the superior court of the county in which the person lives, after giving 10 days' notice of the application by publication at the courthouse door.
+(a) A person who wishes, for good cause shown, to change his or her name must file an application before the clerk of the superior court of the county in which the person resides, after giving 10 days' notice of the application by publication at the courthouse door.

 (b) The publication in subsection (a) of this section is not required if the applicant:

 (1) Is a participant in the address confidentiality program under Chapter 15C of the General Statutes; or